 The challenge for any hybrid breed dog is that it can pick up the health challenges of either parent (or both).
 Mixing pure bred dogs can help alleviate or eliminate many health challenges experienced by specific breeds.
 From the Yorkie side, dental issues caused by over-crowding can be a problem in tiny jaws and the Miniature Schnauzer brings issues associated with high fat levels such as pancreatitis.
 As with any breed, feeding a quality low or non-fat food should help avoid these problems.
 Overall, the Snorkie is a healthy dog.
 However, it’s always important to maintain regularly scheduled check-ups with your vet (especially as your pup enters his senior years), so that any potential health issues can be identified and treated as early as possible.

-As a designer dog, the Snorkie cannot be a member of the American Kennel Club; however he is recognized by the following registries: American Canine Hybrid Club, Designer Dogs Kennel Club, Dog Registry of America, Inc., International Designer Canine Registry, and the Designer Breed Registry.
+The little Snorkie is unfortunately not a recognized breed with the leading registries.
+After all, as a designer dog, the Snorkie cannot be a member of the American Kennel Club; however he is recognized by the following registries: American Canine Hybrid Club, Designer Dogs Kennel Club, Dog Registry of America, Inc., International Designer Canine Registry, and the Designer Breed Registry.

 Snorkies are both high spirited and tenacious and they can prove to be stubborn.

+The definite strong point of every doggo is their lovely coat, giving them their distinct appearance and character.
+And this coat will need to always be spic and span.
 Because Schnauzers and Yorkies have high maintenance coats, you should expect to spend time grooming your Snorkie.
 He will typically have the undercoat associated with a Schnauzers as well as a thicker topcoat similar to that of the Yorkie and it will require routine, frequent maintenance.
 Snorkie coloring will depend on his parentage and can be any combination of blue, black, tan, silver, or white.
 These dogs are also low-shedding and hypoallergenic.